nnaumenko/metaf/docs/sphinx/getting_started.rst

 			errorMessage(result.reportMetadata.error) << "\n";
 	}

-:cpp:var:`metaf::Parser::Result::reportMetadata::error` contains an error that occurred during parsing of the report.
+:cpp:var:`metaf::ParseResult::reportMetadata::error` contains an error that occurred during parsing of the report.
 If there was no error during parsing it is equal to :cpp:enumerator:`metaf::ReportError::NONE`.

 Handling the results of parsing